HomeAftercare

 RednessMild, localised around jewelrySpreading beyond piercing site

-BumpSmall firm bump next to jewelryLarge, spreading, warm, soft
+BumpSmall firm bump next to jewelryLarge, spreading, hot, or soft

 PainTenderness when touchedThrobbing, worsening pain at rest

-TemperatureSlightly warm locallyHot spreading area + possible fever
+TemperatureSlightly warm locallyHot spreading area plus possible fever

 StreaksNoneRed streaks from piercing site

-🚨 See a doctor immediately if you have:
+🚨 See a doctor promptly if you have:

 Dive Deeper